What Matters in Building Vision-Language-Action Models for Generalist Robots: Discussion

 \textbf{Future works.} For future work, we envision several potential directions for advancing generalist robot policies.
-1) As aforementioned, our current approach faces limitations in the design of internal structures for VLMs, policy heads, and corresponding training objectives.
-Further investigation into more fine-grained design choices for VLAs could be highly valuable, as recent studies suggest they play a significant role in improving efficiency and effectiveness~\citep{black2024pi_0}.
-2) Beyond semantic generalization, an ideal generalist robot policy should be capable of handling long-horizon, complex task instructions (e.g., \texttt{make breakfast}), reasoning through executable actions step by step, and generating meaningful physical interactions with its environment (e.g., \citep{zawalski2024robotic}).
+Beyond semantic generalization, an ideal generalist robot policy should be capable of handling long-horizon, complex task instructions (e.g., \texttt{make breakfast}), reasoning through executable actions step by step, and generating meaningful physical interactions with its environment.
 In our future work, we aim to explore the key elements required to develop policies with these advanced capabilities.

 We have open-sourced our codebase with detailed guidelines, model weights of the strongest VLAs built by RoboVLMs, along with the real-world dataset used in our experiments.
 We anticipate that our research will bolster the community and expedite progress in the realms of vision-language learning and foundational models for robotics.